SilveiraLeonardo/notes-forget/notes_general.md

 There are two recent papers that study the influence the effect of the **optimizer** in sequential learning and catastrophic forgetting:

-`Mirzadeh et al., 2020`: argues for the effectiveness of SGD in continual learning scenario compared to adaptive optimizers, such as Adam. "(...) they are outperformed by SGD at later stages in trainign due to *generalization issues*".
+`Mirzadeh et al., 2020`: argues for the effectiveness of SGD in continual learning scenario compared to adaptive optimizers, such as Adam. "(...) they are outperformed by SGD at later stages in training due to *generalization issues*".

 `Ashley & Sutton, 2021`: Empirical comparison between optimizers.
 Found that when comparing for *retention* (contrary of forgetting) RMSProp outperformed the other three.
 When comparing *relearning* (savings), SGD was the best.
 Adam was particularly poor on all cases.

-To check: swapping AdamW by SGD, and ***finding the right learning rate***:
+To check: swapping Adam by SGD, and ***finding the right learning rate***:

 ```
 # Parameters